homecon/homecon/installation/installation.md

 	Save the file and Exit using ´Ctrl+O´ ´Return´ and ´Ctrl+X´ and restart the ftp server:
 	´sudo service vsftpd restart´

-	You can now ftp to the pi with any ftp client, I use FileZilla, using the above ip, username and password I chose to put all files in the tmp directory this might change in future releases.
+	You can now ftp to the pi with any ftp client, I use FileZilla, using the above ip, admin username and password I chose to put all files in the tmp directory this might change in future releases.
 	So create an installation directory in the tmp directory and change the ownership of this directory ´sudo mkdir /tmp/knxcontrol_installation´
-	´sudo chown -R pi /tmp/knxcontrol_installation´
+	´sudo chown -R admin /tmp/knxcontrol_installation´

 	now ftp the content of the installation directory in the repository to the installation directory on your pi

 ## EIBD

 	Go to the installation directory
 	´cd /tmp/knxcontrol_installation´